 -

-300 yen for each attraction (Basho Memorial Museum, Basho Birth House, and Minomushi-an, his former retreat).
+Admission is 300 yen per attraction (Basho Memorial Museum, Basho Birth House, and Minomushi-an, his former retreat), or 750 yen for a combined ticket to all three.